 The task at hand was to develop an automated monitoring service capable of detecting indicators of data exfiltration activity without generating excessive false positive alerts.
 This required a deep understanding of what constituted normal behavior and the ability to identify deviations that signaled potential threats.

-An organization’s security team must identify stolen credentials before attackers gain full access.
+An organisation’s security team must identify stolen credentials before attackers gain full access.

 The security team receives alerts before data is exfiltrated, preventing unauthorized access.